 GPU Accelerated Computation

-Workloads such as seismic analysis, computational fluid dynamics, autonomous vehicles, speech recognition require the power of GPUs along with the CPUs to run the accelerated tasks.
+Workloads such as seismic analysis, computational fluid dynamics, autonomous vehicles data processing, speech recognition require the power of GPUs along with the CPUs to run the accelerated tasks.

 Storage Optimized Database Workloads